cameraui/docs/cameras/zones-and-masks.md

 ## Opening the editor

 Open a camera's [settings](/cameras/settings) and go to the **Settings** tab.
-Under **Zones** you see what the camera already has, each with its colour, name and type (Motion zone, Object zone, Alert zone, Privacy zone or Line crossing).
+Under **Zones** you see what the camera already has, each with its color, name and type (Motion zone, Object zone, Alert zone, Privacy zone or Line crossing).
 The pencil on an entry opens the editor on that tab, the bin deletes it.

 Below the list, **Edit zones** opens the editor over the camera image.

 <Shot src="/img/cameras/zone-editor.png" alt="Zone editor with its five tabs, open on Motion" />

 Motion, object and alert zones start out covering the whole image, so you drag the corners inward instead of drawing from scratch.
-A privacy zone is the exception: you click its points yourself, because a full-image privacy zone would black out everything.
+A privacy zone is the exception: you click its points yourself.

 ## Motion zones

 Motion zones say **where motion counts**.
-They have no object types, since motion is not an object.

-- **Only inside this zone counts.** Motion is picked up in the zone and nowhere else.
-- **Everything inside is dropped.** Motion in the zone is ignored, the rest of the picture still counts.
+A motion zone is just a name, an area and a color.

+Only motion inside the zone counts, everything outside it is ignored.
+Draw several and motion counts in any of them.
 Motion is always judged by touch: as soon as movement reaches the zone, it counts.
 Without a motion zone the whole image counts.

 ## Object zones

 Object zones say **which object types count, and where**.
-Each zone carries a list of types (person, vehicle, animal, package) plus the same two modes as motion zones.
+A zone means: only what is inside here counts, for the types listed on it.

+The **Labels** list has two groups.
+Under **Base** sit the object types: person, vehicle, animal.
+Under **Identification** sit **Recognize faces** and **Read plates**, which decide whether what counts here also gets a name.

-A new object zone starts with no types selected, which means it applies to every type.
+A new object zone starts with nothing selected, which means every type counts in it and faces and plates are recognized as usual.

 <Shot src="/img/cameras/zone-editor-objects.png" alt="Zone editor in the Objects tab" />

 ### Combining zones

-Draw several include zones and a detection counts when it is in any one of them.
-Draw several exclude zones and each one cuts its area out.

-If you mix both, **exclude wins**: a detection inside an exclude zone is dropped even when it also sits in an include zone.
-That is what lets you carve a hole out of a larger include zone, for example watching the whole front yard but not the pavement running through it.

-Once an include zone exists, being outside every exclude zone is no longer enough, a detection also has to be inside an include zone.
+A zone only governs the types listed on it.
+Draw two zones, person on one and vehicle on the other, and a person counts in the first area while a vehicle counts in the second.

+Give a type more than one zone and it counts in any of them.
+A zone with no types selected governs every type, so as soon as one exists, everything has to be inside some zone.

+There is no way to cut a hole out of a zone.
+To keep an area out of detection, draw the zone around it, or put a [privacy zone](#privacy-zones) over it with **Detections inside** set to **Are dropped**.

 ### Which types survive

 The types you list add up to what the camera reports.
-Once every include zone carries a type list, those lists together are what the camera detects: a type that appears on none of them is dropped everywhere on that camera.
-Leave one include zone without any types and this stops applying, because that zone already covers every type.
+Once every object zone carries a type list, those lists together are what the camera detects: a type that appears on none of them is dropped everywhere on that camera.

-So there are two ways to use object zones.
-List types on them to say what the camera detects and where.
-Or leave the types empty to only limit the area and keep every type.
+**Recognize faces** and **Read plates** count as types here.
+If every object zone has a list and none of them carries **Recognize faces**, the camera stops recognizing faces entirely, not just in one corner.

+### Counting without recognizing

+A zone can count people and cars without identifying them.
+Under **Identification**, **Recognize faces** and **Read plates** decide whether what counts in this zone also gets a name.
+Drop both and the zone still detects the person and the car, but no face lands in your face list and no name or plate reaches the event or the push.

+A pavement zone that watches for people without collecting the faces of everyone walking past is the case this is for.

+A zone that lists person and nothing else no longer recognizes faces.
+Tick **Person** and **Recognize faces** together to get the person counted and named; **Recognize faces** alone finds nothing.

+It does not lower CPU use, it only holds the result back.

 ### Match mode